Hazard Mitigation Plan

 - Planning Process—Outreach and Stakeholder Coordination

 - Mitigation Strategy— Identifying Mitigation Actions and Implementation Strategies

 Stay tuned on this webpage for more information on how to get involved!

 Shaun Lacey, AICP, Town Planner, firstname.lastname@example.org, 401-539-9000 Ext.6

 A Public Input Meeting was held on February 16, 2022.
 See recording

 ** DRAFT HAZARD MITIGATION PLAN **

 The Town has been working with consultant BETA Group to develop a Hazard Mitigation Plan.
-We have developed a draft document and are seeking public input.
-You can view the document at this link.
+We have developed a final draft of the document which you can review at this link.